Du Xing

-Du Xing is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Demon Face", he ranks 89th among the 108 Stars of Destiny and 53rd among the 72 Earthly Fiends.
+Du Xing is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Demon Face", he ranks 89th among the 108 Heroes and 53rd among the 72 Earthly Fiends.

 Background

-Du Xing, a native of Zhongshan Prefecture (中山府; around present-day Dingzhou, Hebei), is nicknamed "Demon Face" due to his ugly look.
-When doing business in Jizhou (薊州; around present-day Ji County, Tianjin), he kills a partner in a heated quarrel and is jailed.
-Fortunately the chief warden Yang Xiong helps to get him freed.
+Originally from Zhongshan Prefecture (中山府; around present-day Dingzhou, Hebei), Du Xing is nicknamed "Demon Face" for his ugly appearance.
+While he was doing business in Jizhou (薊州; around present-day Jizhou, Tianjin), he was imprisoned after killing his partner in a heated quarrel.
+The prison warden, Yang Xiong, helped him secure his release.